 The same applies to ZRTP, we'll send you the Hello packet and expect to receive a correct handshake.

 NOTE: Once you enable either protocol, please ensure your system is also set up to negotiate with either protocol.
-Otherwise, you may see Telnyx send back a 488 Not acceptable SIP response or a SIP 503 with a cause code of 88 and the reason as incompatible destination.
+Otherwise, you may see Telnyx may send back a 488 Not acceptable SIP response or a SIP 503 with a cause code of 88 and the reason as incompatible destination.

 For instance, if you enable SRTP for your outbound calls but do not send us the cipher suites in your SIP INVITEs SDP, we can't establish an encrypted media channel and it may also result in this 488 Not acceptable response from our system or a SIP 503 with a cause code of 88 and the reason as incompatible destination.

 The same applies to ZRTP; if you do not send a Hello packet to establish the SRTP session key, then we will not be able to establish the call.